Best Chocolate Chip Cookie Recipe: Thick, Chewy Centers That Stay Soft

 Instructions

-2. In another bowl, combine melted butter with brown and white sugars until smooth.
+2. In a separate bowl, whisk the melted butter with the brown sugar and granulated sugar until smooth.

-3. Whisk in egg, extra yolk, and vanilla until creamy.
+3. Whisk in the egg, egg yolk, and vanilla until the mixture looks glossy and cohesive.

-9. Bake for 10–12 minutes until edges are golden and centers are soft.
+7. Bake until the edges are lightly golden and the centers look soft and pale.

 Notes